aws-samples/failure-analysis-assistant/docs/FindingsReport_en.md

 # Findings Report Feature

-The Findings Report is a feature that collects detection results (Findings) from AWS SecurityHub and GuardDuty to provide a comprehensive analysis of security status.
+The Findings Report is a feature that collects detection results (Findings) from AWS Security Hub and Amazon GuardDuty to provide a comprehensive analysis of security status.
 This feature allows you to quickly identify security issues and take appropriate measures.

 ## Key Features

 1. **Integration of Multiple Security Sources**
-   - Collects and analyzes findings from AWS SecurityHub
+   - Collects and analyzes findings from AWS Security Hub
    - Collects and analyzes findings from Amazon GuardDuty
-   - Potential for future integration with AWS Health information

 2. **Comprehensive Security Analysis**
    - Holistically analyzes collected findings